org-trello/org-trello/README.md

 org-trello
 ==========

-Sync your org-mode files with your trello.
+Sync your org-mode files with your trello boards.

 # why?

 org-mode is what I need.
 Trello is what my team need.

+# License

+org-trello is free software under GPL v3.
+See COPYING file for details.